 - Excelsior examinations are published by Excelsior (formerly Regents) College.
 Excelsior examinations are available for selected courses.
 Students may repeat an Excelsior examination 60 days after the first failure and 120 days after each subsequent failure.
 Saint Xavier University is not a test site.
 Students seeking credit through Excelsior make an individual appointment for an exam at an Excelsior testing location.

 - Portfolio preparation is a process of describing and verifying college-level learning that has taken place outside the classroom structure.
 This option is available to adult students 23 years of age and older.
 The portfolio is the formal document through which the petition or college credit is made.
 Credit through portfolio is available only for established Saint Xavier University courses.
 Departments and faculty in the respective discipline reserve the right to designate which courses may earn credit through the portfolio process.
 Students wishing to avail themselves of the portfolio option for one or more courses must take the portfolio assessment course, FOSEM 110: Foundation Seminar (1 credit hour).
 The purpose of this seminar is to assist the student in the preparation of a portfolio for presentation.
 Students may earn no more than 30 credit hours of undergraduate credit through the portfolio option.
-Students should contact the School for Continuing and Professional Studies for more information regarding policies and procedures.
+Students should contact Continuing and Adult Education for more information regarding policies and procedures.